MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 **The most dangerous code is the code nobody reviews.** Core libraries get audited.
 Tools and examples get a pass.
 Attackers know this.

-**Developer tools are a supply chain vector.** When a CI script runs `os.system()` on pull request data, it's as dangerous as any RCE in production — maybe more, because it has access to secrets and deployment credentials.
+**Developer tools are a supply chain vector.** When a CI script runs `os.system()` on pull request data, it's as dangerous as any RCE in production.
+Maybe more so, because it has access to secrets and deployment credentials.

 **Trust is not transitive.** Just because a project is well-maintained doesn't mean every file in its repository has been security-reviewed.
 A CNCF-graduated project and a popular npm package both had the same textbook vulnerability hiding in their tooling.